brmzkw/brmzkw.github.io/knowledgebase/dependency_injection/index.md

 The following script creates the database `example.sqlite3` which contains some users, and the configuration file `config.cfg` used later.

+This script should be run prior to the following examples, and requires sqlalchemy to be installed.

 ```python
 import sys